blu3mania/npp-papyrus/Configuration.md

 "not a class name".
 When this happens, simply disable the option to force the lexer to re-check for class names.
 Afterwards the option can be enabled again.

+### Class names as links
+Since classes reference other script files, it would be convenient to be able to open those files without going through open file dialog.
+By enabling this feature, every class name is shown as a link.
+When hovering over, the style will change to the configured style.
+By default, the link is shown as underlined, with blue foreground and white background (kind of a web standard).
+It requires double click to activate while single click can still move cursor to the word without triggering the activation.
+If needed, both the behavior of requiring double click and a keyboard modifier can be configured in Papyrus.ini.
+Be warned, single click behavior usually causes large amount of text gets selected in the newly opened file window.

+### Papyrus Script Lexer styles
+These styles can be configured from Notepad++'s Style Configurator dialog under Settings menu.
+A convenient link is provided.

 ## Error Annotator tab
 When Papyrus compiler reports compilation errors, original plugin can show the list of errors in a window, where user can click on a row to jump to the error line of that file.
 In addition to this behavior, this